blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 # Detailing Counters

-- Aisha's age
+- Aisha's age (8 min video, by Towards Eternity)
+	- **Video Type:** Appealing vocal music (sounds like snake charming)
+	- **Rhetoric:**
-	- **Rhetoric:**"Islamophobes use these arguments to turn Muslims away.
-They want to paint the idea that prophet was a lustful man."
+		- "Islamophobes use these arguments to turn Muslims away."
+		- "They want to paint the idea that prophet was a lustful man."
+		- "One of the things hypocrites have been talking about"
+		- "They accuse his of being, Ma'adhallah, a lustful person"
+		- "It's a slander.
+How?
+Simply by looking at the life of our prophet Ali Salat Wasallam"
-	- **Premise: Libido begins at puberty, at 12, and it peaks at 40 and descends.**
+	- **Premise: Libido begins at puberty, at 12, remains high till 40 and descends.
+At that time, it was a bit earlier.**
 		- Status: Questionable
-	- 1. Prophet married his first wife Khadija, who was aged 40, only at 25.
+	- 1. Prophet married his first wife only at 25, a late age.
+	- 2. His first wife was not 16, but was 40.
+		- Khadija was a widow with three children.
+		- She proposed to Mohammed, because he was known for being handsome.
+		- He was
+		- Was it for lust then?
+(My claim: Neutral)
-	- 2. He only married after she died, after he was 51.
+	- 3. He only married after she died, after he was 51.
 Was it for lust then?
-	-
+	- 4.

 - Normal person's viewpoint
 	- 1. Mohammed was not a likable person, so that's probably why he didn't get women.
 	- 2. He was 40 (15 years into marriage when he began to preach)
 	- 3. His wife died 9 years later, aged 64 (Year of Sorrow)
-	- He moved to Medina after that, and he gained power
+	- 4. He moved to Medina after that, and he gained power
-	- That's where he married 10 new wives
+	- 5. That's where he married 10 new wives
-	- Prophet had sex with slaves (beats)
+	- 6. Prophet had sex with slaves (beats the argument that he was not lustful)
-	- Prophet had sex with a child (pedophilia)
+	- 7. Prophet had sex with a child (pedophilia)
-	- The child's parents were Muslim (beats the claim that they were from other tribes)
+	- 8. The child's parents were Muslim (beats the claim that they were from other tribes)

 - Aisha's age (50 min video)
-	- Prophet Salallahu Ali Wassalam His Ali Wassalam wife Aisha Ali Wasslam
+	- **Video Type:** Prophet Salallahu Ali Wassalam His Ali Wassalam wife Aisha Ali Wasslam